Rotomator/RPA-and-UIPath-On-bording-Procedure/README.md

-# RPA and UIPath On-bording Procedure
+# RPA and UIPath Onboarding Procedure

 ## Overview
 <p>Our goal is to provide a mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective Xocialive members.</p>